Nonmodal amplification of stochastic disturbances in strongly elastic channel flows: Introduction

-Transition to turbulence in viscoelastic fluids is important from both fundamental and technological perspectives~\cite{Larson1992}.
-The observation that transition can occur even when the effects of fluid elasticity dominate those of fluid inertia--which is a primary cause of transition in Newtonian fluids--is particularly intriguing.
-Improved understanding of transition mechanisms in viscoelastic fluids has broad applications in physics, ranging from deeper insight into order-disorder transitions in spatially extended nonlinear dynamical systems to enhanced mixing in microfluidic devices through the addition of polymers~\cite{Larson2000,Groisman2000,Groisman2001}.
+Transition to turbulence in viscoelastic fluids is important from both fundamental and technological perspectives~\citep{Larson1992}.
+The observation that transition can occur even when the effects of fluid elasticity dominate those of inertia -- which is a primary cause of transition in Newtonian fluids -- is particularly intriguing~\citep{Larson2000,Groisman2000,Groisman2004, arrthodiogol06,Berti2008,thoshe09}.
+Improved understanding of transition mechanisms in viscoelastic fluids has broad applications, ranging from deeper insight into order-disorder transitions in spatially extended nonlinear dynamical systems to enhanced mixing in microfluidic devices through the addition of polymers~\citep{Groisman2001,Groisman2004}.
+The phenomenon of `elastic turbulence' occurs in the absence of inertial effects~\citep{Larson2000}, and it has been observed experimentally in shear flows with curved streamlines~\cite{Larson2000,Groisman2000,Groisman2004,bursegste06,bursegste07,junste10}.
+The transition in curvilinear flows is triggered by a purely elastic instability that originates from the interactions between polymer stress fluctuations and the velocity gradients in the base flow~\cite{larshamul90,Larson1992,Shaqfeh1996}.
+Currently, it is not known whether fluid elasticity can promote transition in parallel shear flows with negligible inertial forces.